fireddd/Tic-tac-toe/README.md

 2)The bot uses the MinMax Algorithm to play the optimal tic-tac-toe that is the bot never loses.

-#How to play
+#How to Run the bot

 It is a simple yet easily navigable Tic-Tac-Toe game for the Unix terminal.
 To run this file, go to your Unix terminal and (after you have downloaded this text file, of course) and navigate to this file.

-Then, compile and link the program with your compiler which will almost definitely be installed unless you have removed it using the command 'gcc Filename.c' Eg:'gcc Minmax.c'.
+Then, compile and link the program with your compiler which will almost definitely be installed unless you have removed it using the command 'gcc Filename.c'

+Eg:'gcc Minmax.c'.

 This creates an executeable.
 To run it, you can simply type './a.out'.